1975 San Diego Chargers season: Offseason

-NFL Draft
+NFL draft

 While Harland Svare was the Chargers' general manager in 1975, head coach Tommy Prothro is credited as the primary decision-maker when it came to the draft.
-His first selection was Gary "Big Hands" Johnson, a defensive tackle whose pass rushing appealed to Prothro.
-Johnson would miss only a single game during nine seasons in San Diego, starting the vast majority and accumulating 67 1/2 sacks; he made four Pro Bowls, was an Associated Press 1st Team All-Pro twice, and was inducted into the Chargers Hall of Fame in 1999.
+San Diego's class of 1975 proved to be a success, with ESPN naming it the franchise's best in a 2009 article.
+Prothro's first selection was Gary "Big Hands" Johnson, a defensive tackle whose pass rushing appealed to Prothro.
+Johnson would miss only a single game during nine seasons in San Diego, starting the vast majority and accumulating 67 1/2 sacks; he made four Pro Bowls, was an Associated Press first-team All-Pro twice, and was inducted into the Chargers Hall of Fame in 1999.

-San Diego had a further 1st-round pick, as part of the trade that sent Duane Thomas to Washington.
-With this, they selected cornerback Mike Williams ("as good a coverer as I have ever seen" - Prothro).
+San Diego had a further first-round pick, as part of the trade that sent Duane Thomas to Washington.
+With this, they selected cornerback Mike Williams ("as good a coverer as I have ever seen" – Prothro).
 Williams started every game during his rookie year, and went on to intercept 24 passes in eight seasons with the team.

 In the 2nd round, the Chargers again had an extra pick, acquired in the 1973 trade of Bob Babich to Cleveland.
 This was used to draft Louie Kelcher, a defensive tackle noted for his strength.
-As a rookie, Kelcher was inserted into a starting role which he retained, when injury-free, for the bulk of his nine years in San Diego.
-He would be credited with 40 sacks during his career, appear in three Pro Bowls and be a 1st Team All-Pro once.
+As a rookie, Kelcher was inserted into a starting role which he retained when injury-free for the bulk of his nine years in San Diego.
+He would be credited with 40 sacks during his career, appear in three Pro Bowls and be a first-team All-Pro once.
 In 2003, Kelcher was inducted into the Charger Hall of Fame.

 With their following pick (their fourth selection out of the top 33 overall in that year's draft), San Diego selected a third defensive lineman in tackle Fred Dean.
-Prothro praised Dean's speed and intensity, and indicated that he would be switched to linebacker.
+Prothro praised Dean's speed and intensity and indicated that he would be switched to linebacker.
 In the event, Dean played at defensive end throughout his professional career, which was split between San Diego (6 seasons) and San Francisco (5 seasons).
-Dean, another rookie who would be speedily inserted into the Chargers' defensive line-up, recorded 52 of his 92 career sacks in San Diego, while making two of his four Pro Bowl appearances and being granted the first of his two 1st Team All-Pro selections.
-Dean was inducted into the Pro Football Hall of Fame in 2008; later that year, he became the third member of the Chargers' class of 1975 to be added to their own Hall of Fame.
+Dean, another rookie who would be speedily inserted into the Chargers' defensive line-up, recorded 52 of his 92 career sacks in San Diego, while making two of his four Pro Bowl appearances and being granted the first of his two first-team All-Pro selections.
+Dean was inducted into the Pro Football Hall of Fame in 2008; later that year, he became the third member of the Chargers' draft class of 1975 to be added to their Hall of Fame.